ClouDesire/docusaurus/docs/onboarding.md

 * _External Video URL_: your YouTube video will be shown on the product page, so avoid videos that are only tutorials or videos that are really long.
 A short and effective video on your product is a good choice.
 * _Cover: _this picture will be used in the Marketplace slider, if the product is marked as "featured".
 Please add a high-resolution image.
-* _Screenshots_ (list of images): these images will be shown to customers, so please upload high-resolution pictures.
+* _Screen-shots_ (list of images): these images will be shown to customers, so please upload high-resolution pictures.
 Remember that is the first time that potential customer will see your application: we suggest to upload the main sections of your application or a demo of the product and avoid every single screen, if that's not useful.

 ### T&C